What you can do for National Public Works Week

-Each chapter should request a proclamation from the governor/premier.
+Proclamations: Each chapter should request a proclamation from the governor/premier.
 A sample proclamation can be viewed at www.apwa.net/About/npww/proclamation.pdf.
 Individual members should ask mayors to issue similar proclamations.
-The best time for the proclamation is a week or so before May 15.
+The best time for the proclamation is a week or so before May 16.
 If there is to be a ceremony, be sure to contact newspapers and to have a photographer on hand.
-On May 23, forward either the original proclamation or a copy to APWA Kansas City headquarters.
+On May 27, forward either the original proclamation or a copy to APWA Kansas City headquarters.

-Don’t forget about posters.
+Posters: Don't forget about them.
 To be effective, they must be displayed where they will be seen by large numbers of people.
 Shop windows, public libraries, and city halls are good places.
-Don’t forget to display them on public vehicles, too.
-This year’s poster is a watercolor scene representing our theme “Public Works: Creating a Lasting Impression” by Robert Gantt Steele.
-Robert prefers to paint from life.
-He has developed his artistic skills through constant observation and by studying the masters.
-He has illustrated for musicals such as Showboat
+Don't forget to display them on public vehicles, too.
+APWA marketing staff have worked on the 2004 NPWW poster with Oakland, California-based illustrator Bud Peen, who has more than 17 years experience illustrating for such clients as Disney, Starbucks, and United Airlines.
+The poster will be available for purchase in early February.

 Likewise, bringing an Equipment Show and Tell to a middle school enables students to see firsthand the equipment you use in daily operations.
 Recycling vans, refuse trucks, pavement recyclers, road graders and lift trucks hold fascinating possibilities for students this age.
 This activity is especially ideal if you have limited resources.
 You could schedule an Equipment Show and Tell at a different school every day of National Public Works Week.

-For a “How To” guide for planning your NPWW activities, just go to www.apwa.net/discover/National-Public-Works-Week/How-To-Guide.
-If you have any questions regarding the promotion of National Public Works Week, please contact Jon Dilley, Manager of Marketing and Graphic Design, at (816) 595-5251 or email@example.com
+To order a "How To" guide for planning your NPWW activities, just go to www.apwa.net/About/npww/orderguide.asp.
+If you have any questions regarding the promotion of National Public Works Week, please contact Jon Dilley, Manager of Marketing and Graphic Design, at (800) 848-APWA or at firstname.lastname@example.org.